China's factory deflation slows in July as recovery gains strength

 Iron ore futures prices in Dalian have rallied over 50% so far this year while prices of steel bars used in construction have jumped 12%.[IRONORE/]

+“A further ramp-up in fiscal stimulus should continue to shore up infrastructure spending in the coming months, supporting a further recovery in economic activity and producer prices,” said Julian Evans-Pritchard, senior China economist at Capital Economics.

-But some economists warn the recovery could stall amid cautious consumer spending and a resurgence in global infections.
-Floods due to heavy rainfall have also disrupted production in some parts of the country in recent months.
+However, PPI rose 0.4% on a monthly basis, unchanged from the increase in June, pointing to strains on construction and production work caused by recent floods in southern China.
+Some economists have warned the recovery could stall amid cautious consumer spending and a resurgence in global infections.

-Consumer inflation edged up in July as the bad weather pushed food prices higher.
+Consumer inflation also picked up up in July as the bad weather pushed food prices higher.

 However, core inflation, which excludes food and energy costs, rose a mere 0.5% in July from a year earlier.